 It must be noted, however, that a faculty recommendation for Thornton School of Music merit aid does not guarantee that a student will be awarded a scholarship.
-In addition, for undergraduate students receiving need-based aid, the combination of all merit, departmental or outside agency scholarships or loans may not exceed the USC-determined financial need.
+In addition, for undergraduates receiving need-based aid, the combination of all merit, departmental or outside agency scholarships or loans may not exceed the USC-calculated financial need.

 For detailed information about our graduate teaching assistantships please click here.

 Students are encouraged to explore other possible sources of financial aid.
 Terms and eligibility requirements vary considerably for the many types of financial aid that are available.